eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

         - [x] For pre-registered verifiers
         - [x] Dynamic registration of verifiers

-The library is written in Swift and is compatible with iOS 14 or higher.
+The library is written in Swift and is compatible with iOS 16 or higher.
 It is distributed as a Swift package and can be included in any iOS project.

 It is based on the following specifications:
 - ISO/IEC 18013-5 – Published
 - Presentation Exchange v2.0.0 - Published
-- OpenID4VP – Draft 18
+- OpenID4VP – Draft 24
-- SIOPv2 – Draft
+- SIOPv2 – Draft 13
+- OpenID4VCI – Draft 15

 ### Disclaimer
 The released software is a initial development release version: